Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Miruto," ranked by the total number of "Good!" votes.

-深 means "deep, profound."
+深 means "deep, profound, late."

-Deep - Having a great depth or intensity.
+Deep - Having great depth.

 Nightfall - The time when night begins.